kap14275819/Traceball-Project-1/README.md

 ### User Stories:
 #### 1. As a user I would like to play the game in my browser (cross platform)
 #### 2. As a user I would like to play the game multiple times (New game button)
-#### 3. As a user I would like to have my character move in a 2 dimensional enviroment
+#### 3. As a user I would like to have my character move in a 2 dimensional environment
 #### 4. As a user I would like to have a visual representation of the player and NPC
 #### 5. As a user I should get feedback when there is a collision between the NPC and player
 #### 6. As a user I would like to know when I have won/lost the game
 #### 7. As a user I would like to change the difficulty of the game to challenge myself

 ## Flow Chart:
 ![flowchart](https://github.com/kap14275819/Traceball-Project-1/blob/master/Traceball%20flowchart.png)